AlexMasCode/phone_parser/readme.md

 1. The input string is processed by the PhoneNumberParser, which checks if it matches the grammar rules.

-2. The parser validates that the phone number starts with "+380" and is followed by exactly 9 digits.
+2. The parser validates that the phone number starts with "+380" and is followed by digits

-3. If the input string matches the defined format, it is considered a valid Ukrainian phone number.
-Otherwise, it is rejected.

 ## Usage